Brad M. Kelley: Career

 In May 2012, Kelley became the operator of the historic Calumet Farm in Lexington.
 He was already involved in Thoroughbred breeding and racing operations.
 He was formerly the largest shareholder and a board member of Churchill Downs.
 In May 2013, his colt Oxbow won the Preakness Stakes.

-Kelley owns 1.7 million acres of American ranching land in Texas, Florida and New Mexico.
-As of 2012, he is the fourth-largest private land owner in the U.S.
+According to the Land Report's 2022 ranking of the top 100 land holders in the U.S., Kelley owns 1 million acres of American ranching land in Texas, Florida and New Mexico, which ranks him as America's ninth-largest private land owner.
+His landholdings have decreased after he sold several Texas ranches, including 49,723 acres in San Jacinto and 10,000 acres near Alpine.

+Kelley is one of the biggest landowners in the United States, owning more than a million acres.
+In 2013, the former tobacco businessman expanded his interests to Hawaii by purchasing 2,750 acres from Grove Farm owned by Steve Case; he currently leases a portion of them to American Tower, a cell phone tower operator.

 In March 2013, the commercial arm of the BBC, BBC Worldwide, announced the sale of Lonely Planet to Kelly's NC2 Media.
-Lonely Planet is the world's most successful guidebook publisher, having printed over 100 million guidebooks, in addition to magazines, digital content, and other travel services.
+Lonely Planet is a guidebook publisher that has printed over 100 million guidebooks, in addition to magazines, digital content, and other travel services.

 In January 2020, Kelley put up for sale many of his West Texas ranches, offering roughly 500,000 acres with a listing price of $404 million.

 In December 2020, NC2 Media sold Lonely Planet to Red Ventures for an undisclosed amount.